 - 1. Scrub thoroughly, cleaning all surfaces, with soap and hot water. - 2.
 Rinse with hot water, but do not flood. - 3.
-Apply the sanitizing solution according to Hussmann's directions. - 4.
+Apply the sanitizing solution according to the manufacturer's directions. - 4.
 Rinse thoroughly. - 5.
 Dry completely before resuming operation.

-CLEANING GLASS AND MIRRORS
+CLEANING GLASS & MIRRORS

-Only use a soft cloth and mild glass cleaner for cleaning any glass or mirrored components.
+Only use a soft cloth and water for cleaning

+any glass or mirrored components.
 Be sure to rinse and/ or dry completely.

 Never use hot water on cold glass surfaces!
 It may shatter and cause serious injury!
-Allow glass surfaces to warm first.
+Allow glass surfaces to warm first